Bence-Jones Protein (Urine)

-Healthy plasma cells are just one kind of blood cell affected by multiple myeloma.
+Healthy plasma cells are just 1 kind of blood cell affected by multiple myeloma.
+Myeloma

-Myeloma tumors also make monoclonal antibodies.
-Monoclonal means they are all of one
+tumors also make monoclonal antibodies.
+Monoclonal means they are all of 1 kind.
+This

-kind.
-This makes them ineffective and even harmful.
-These cells do not fight infections,
+makes them ineffective and even harmful.
+These cells do not fight infections, and

-and they also can damage the kidneys.
-The monoclonal antibodies are made of 2 types
+they also can damage the kidneys.
+The monoclonal antibodies are made of 2 types of

-of proteins.
-Bence-Jones proteins are 1 of the types.
-These proteins show up in the
+proteins.
+Bence-Jones proteins are 1 type.
+These proteins show up in the urine in

 Why do I need this test?